-ENE305B Studies in English Renaissance Literature II
+ENE305 Studies in English Renaissance Literature II

-This course continues the study of English literature in the Renaissance and focuses on the time period from about 1600 to 1660, the continuation of the era often referred to as "the golden age of English literature"' The intention of this course is to provide an appreciation of the intellectual, cultural, and social milieu of the Renaissance.
+This course continues the study of English literature in the Renaissance and focuses on the time period from about 1600 to 1660, the continuation of the era often referred to as "the golden age of English literature."
+The intention of this course is to provide an appreciation of the intellectual, cultural, and social milieu of the Renaissance.
 The study of seventeenth-century literature will include a detailed examination of Milton's magnificent Paradise Lost, the finest epic in English literature, and the examination of selected metaphysical poets such as John Donne, who revolted against the conventions of earlier Renaissance poets.

-ENE307A British Literature during the Romantic Period
+ENE307 British Literature during the Romantic Period

-The backbone of this course is the study of the work of the six great British romantic poets, Blake, Wordsworth, Coleridge, Shelley, Keats, and Byron.
+The backbone of this course is the study of the work of the six great British romantic poets: Blake, Wordsworth, Coleridge, Shelley, Keats, and Byron.
 Careful attention will be paid to the short lyric poems, and we will read parts of the longer narrative poems.
-Students will be encouraged to explore the common ideas which emerge in these poets, and the differing ideas of "romanticism" which are present.
+Students will be encouraged to explore the common ideas which emerge in these poets, and the differing ideas of "Romanticism" which are present.
 The prose of some of these authors will also be examined.
 Finally, the course will include the study of two novels, by Jane Austen and Mary Shelley.
+Prerequisite(s): ENE210 (completed or concurrent) or equivalent.

-ENE309B British Literature of the Victorian Period
+ENE309 British Literature of the Victorian Period

-The purpose of this course is to make students conversant with the literature of the Victorian period (1830 - 1901).
+The purpose of this course is to make students conversant with the literature of the Victorian period (1837-1901).
 We will read novels, poetry, and non-fictional prose.
-One theme of the course will be the role of this period as a transition between the romantic period and the beginnings of modernism in the 1890s.
+One theme of the course will be the role of this period as a transition between the Romantic period and the beginnings of modernism in the 1890s.
 Some of the intellectual currents we will study are the spread of evangelical Christianity, the influence of utilitarianism, and the effects of scientific reasoning on the interpretation of the Bible.
 Special attention will be paid to the new roles and freedoms which developed for women during this period, and the way in which issues of social classes enter into the literature of the period.

-ENE311A British Literature: 1890s to 1945
+ENE311 British Literature: 1890s to 1945

-In this course, students will study selected poems, short stories, novels and plays of representative modern British writers - Hardy, Housman, Kipling, Conrad, Yeats, Shaw, Owen, Forster, Woolf, Lawrence, Joyce, Eliot, Auden, Thomas, Reed, Huxley, Orwell - and assess how they have grappled with a variety of themes: the pros and cons of empire-building, the evils of colonialism, the pain of exile, the anguish of alienation, the quest for identity, the struggle for freedom, the lust for money and power, the love for life and God.
+In this course, students will study selected poems, short stories, novels and plays of representative modern British writers-Hardy, Housman, Kipling, Conrad, Yeats, Shaw, Owen, Forster, Woolf, Lawrence, Joyce, Eliot, Auden, Thomas, Reed, Huxley, Orwell--and assess how they have grappled with a variety of themes: the pros and cons of empire-building, the evils of colonialism, the pain of exile, the anguish of alienation, the quest for identity, the struggle for freedom, the lust for money and power, the love for life and God.
 Students will be expected to scrutinize the writers and their works historically and critically.
+Prerequisite(s): ENE210 (completed or concurrent) or equivalent.

-ENE313B Postmodern British Literature
+ENE313 Postmodern British Literature

-In this course, students will study selected poems, short stories, novels and plays of representative post-modern British writers - Greene, Burgess, le Carré, Pinter, Stoppard, Larkin, Gordimer, Hughes, Heaney, Walcott - and assess how they struggle and come to terms with various socio-political events and issues: the loss of empire, the Cold War, the emergence of a new 'world order', the imminence of dystopia, the exploration of space, the advance of science and technology.
+In this course, students will study selected poems, short stories, novels and plays of representative post-modern British writers--Greene, Burgess, le Carré, Pinter, Stoppard, Larkin, Gordimer, Hughes, Heaney, Walcott--and assess how they struggle and come to terms with various socio-political events and issues: the loss of empire, the Cold War, the emergence of a new 'world order,' the imminence of dystopia, the exploration of space, the advance of science and technology.
 Students will be expected to scrutinize the writers and their works historically and critically.
+Prerequisite(s): ENE210 (completed or concurrent) or equivalent.